 You should take steps to optimize images for search results.

 Add image titles, captions, and alt tags.
 Alt tags are snippets of text that describe an image’s content and should contain your chosen keywords.
 For example, let’s imagine your chosen keyphrase for a piece of content was “blue dress.”
 Your alt text for an image might read something like “a smiling young woman wearing a blue dress.”
 These descriptions help Google paint a better idea of how relevant your image is to the web page’s content and users’ search intent.

 Link Between Posts & to Authority Sites

-The Gif above provides a nice overview of the benefits of internal linking.
-Interlinking is great for both human users, as it helps them to find more relevant content and products.
+The image above provides a nice overview of the benefits of internal linking.
+Interlinking is great for your visitors, as it helps them to find more relevant content and products.
 Your internal links help Google’s crawlers to index your site effectively.